 Well, thanks to some amazing technology, all of these workout tools can be accessed right from your smartphone.
 Here is a list of the 5 fitness-related smartphone apps that I never leave home without.

 Sometimes when I travel I spend days on end walking endlessly.
 There are lots of sights to see, and I end up getting my workout in just by walking.
 Then there are the kinds of trips that aren’t so active.
 You know the ones, lots of pool time, and not much activity.
 Argus is the perfect motivator to get me up and moving on those more sedentary days.

-Tabata or High Intensity Interval Training (HIIT), is a quick and easy workout routine that gives you a great calorie burn, but can be tricky to time.
-Trying to time your quick 20 second bursts of activity and your 10 seconds of rest can be prove to be quite the challenge.
+Tabata or High-Intensity Interval Training (HIIT), is a quick and easy workout routine that gives you a great calorie burn but can be tricky to time.
+Trying to time your quick 20 second bursts of activity and your 10 seconds of rest can prove to be quite the challenge.